algenisromero/algenisromero/README.md

 </p>

 <p align='center'>
-  Do you like my open source projects? <a href='https://stars.github.com/nominate/'>Nominate me to Github Stars ⭐</a>
+  Do you find my content helpful?
+Then Consider <a href='https://www.buymeacoffee.com/aromeroca'>Buy me a coffee ☕</a>
 </p>

 <!-- <details align='center'>